Abdelrahman822000/Library_Management_System/README.md

 # Library Management System

-A C++ application that enables users to manage books in a library, allowing them to borrow, return, and view book availability status.
+A console-based application for managing a library, allowing users to borrow and return books, view transactions, and manage members.

 ## Table of Contents
 - [Project Description](#project-description)